 Managers play a key role in an employee performance problem

-When we experience issues with another person, we often place the responsibility on the other person to change.
 It’s their fault that the problem exists in the first place, right?
 But my experience with Grace gave me a lesson in this flawed thinking.

 The first few days Grace came home, she was an angel.
 Perfectly adorable.
 Then an occasional irritating incident would happen, like her walking by my bookshelves of cotton quilting fabric and pulling every piece off onto the floor, leaving a complete mess in her wake.
 It took me so much longer to put it back than it took her to pull it off, a routine we played out too many times.